RfidResearchGroup/ChameleonUltra/docs/hardware.md

 ## The Ultra

 The Chameleon Ultra comes in a black box with gold printing.
-This box has the dimensions: 9.5cm x 5.5cm x 3.5cm
+This box has the following dimensions: 9.5 cm x 5.5 cm x 3.5 cm

 ![box.png](./images/ultra-box.jpg)